chrisBrookes93/robotframework-remoterunner/README.md

 [![Build Status](https://github.com/chrisBrookes93/robotframework-remoterunner/workflows/CI/badge.svg?branch=master)](https://github.com/chrisBrookes93/robotframework-remoterunner/actions)
 [![PyPI version](https://badge.fury.io/py/robotframework-remoterunner.svg)](https://badge.fury.io/py/robotframework-remoterunner)

-This library provides a robotframework slave, and accompanying robot executor script that allows you to run Robot Framework Test Suites remotely.
+This library provides a robotframework agent, and accompanying robot executor script that allows you to execute Robot Framework Test Suites remotely.
-It's designed to be a lightweight agent and can be used as an alternative, or with a CI Agent (e.g. Jenkins Slave).
-The executor script parses Test Suites and packages them up with their dependencies before making an RPC call to the slave.
+It's designed to be a lightweight agent and can be used as an alternative, or with a CI Agent (e.g. Jenkins Agent).
+The executor script parses Test Suites and packages them up with their dependencies before making an RPC call to the agent.
-The slave writes all Test Suites and resources to a temporary directory and then executes a robot run, returning the test result artifacts back to the invoking host.
+The agent then writes all Test Suites and resources to a temporary directory and executes a robot run, returning the test result artifacts back to the invoking host.

+This library is distinctly different, and not to be confused with [PythonRemoteServer](https://github.com/robotframework/PythonRemoteServer) which provides remote execution during a test run via the RemoteLib.

 ## Installation